U.S. Army Medical Materiel Development Activity (USAMMDA) logo

 Orthopox

 One of the best known orthopox is smallpox, caused by the variola virus, genus Orthopoxvirus.
-Other members of the Orthopox family that can infect humans are vaccinia virus, monkeypox virus and cowpox virus.
+Other members of the Orthopox family that can infect humans are vaccinia virus, mpox virus and cowpox virus.

 Smallpox is spread from person-to-person, primarily by respiratory droplets.
 Transmission by contact with infectious skin lesions or scabs does not commonly occur.